Delhi Conspiracy Commission: "The Himalayan Toilets"

-Armed revolution required weapons and at that time the HSRA had only small arms such as pistols and revolvers.
+Armed revolution required weapons, and at that time the HSRA had only small arms such as pistols and revolvers.
 Aware of the shortage of firepower, the HSRA sought to improve its position.
 They took to learning about chemical reactions from books in order that they could make bombs, then experimented accordingly.
 The successes were stockpiled and used in their missions, albeit not with great success.
 Sachchidananda Vatsyayan was known within the group as "Scientist" and was involved in the bomb-making activities.
-Babu Ram Gupta was a revolutionary and he used his shop in Billimaran as a facade for the purpose of buying bomb-making materials on regular basis.
+Babu Ram Gupta was a revolutionary and he used his shop in Billimaran as a facade for the purpose of buying bomb-making materials on a regular basis.

 The intent was to manufacture picric acid, for which carbolic acid was also necessary.
 Towards this end, various items were bought through Gupta, including some sulphuric and nitric acids that were stored at Kailashpati's house until around the end of July and the beginning of August.
 At this time they were taken to the bomb factory, which was known as "The Himalayan Toilets" and bore signage accordingly.
 For these materials, which also included sundries such as rubber gloves and some potassium cyanide, Gupta was paid Rs.
 600. Two electric fans were also required and were hired by Bimal Prashad Jain.
 The fans were used to expel the fumes from the factory and, since picric acid turns water yellow, any water expelled from the factory was dyed with another colour before being allowed to run outside.
 Attempts were also made to manufacture soap, oil and cream in order to cover their activities, with attention being paid to the nature of the fat bought for these purposes in order to not contravene religious considerations.

-It was soon realised that the acid-making process was slow and various apparatus purchases were made in order to scale-up production.
+It was soon realised that the acid-making process was slow and various apparatus purchases were made in order to scale up production.
 The revolutionaries also obtained ice from a restaurant to assist in the manufacture of guncotton using nitric and sulphuric acid.

 Nitroglycerine was also produced in the factory, and the group also intended to make hydrocyanic acid from potassium cyanide, initially purchased in weak form from Gupta and later in a stronger concentration from elsewhere.
 The revolutionaries knew that hydrocyanic acid produced a very toxic gas and that an antidote would need to be available if those manufacturing it were not to suffer.
 It was the inability to procure an antidote that caused them to abandon the attempt.

 Kailashpati had shown a bombshell to Jain and suggested to him that it would useful to produce something similar.
 Jain in turn used some engineering contacts in an attempt to produce the item but it came to nothing as the suspicions of his contacts were raised.